A man sitting at a kitchen counter holds a phone to his ear while holding a paper document in his other hand.

 How to remove a paid collection account from your credit report

-A collections account typically remains on your credit report for the full seven-year period, even if you’ve paid back what you owe.
+Collections accounts can remain in your credit report for the full seven-year period, even if you’ve paid back what you owe.
 However, you can try sending a goodwill letter.
 Write a goodwill letter to the credit bureau asking them to remove the closed collections account from your report.
 Use your letter to explain why you couldn't make payments.
 Include evidence to support your creditworthiness, such as a record of timely payments.
 While there's no guarantee that the credit bureau will comply with your request, it doesn't hurt to try.

-Collections debt can significantly impact your credit, but it falls off your report after seven years, so it’s not a permanent problem.
+Collections debt can significantly impact your credit history, but it falls off your report after seven years, so it’s not a permanent problem.
 However, if the debt on your credit report is a mistake, it’s important to act quickly and have it removed.
 If you’ve repaid the debt, consider writing a goodwill letter to the credit reporting bureau to have it removed from your report.
 Credit bureaus may include space on your report for you to remark on your accounts–you can use this space to explain why you missed payments or explain the negative mark on your report.

 Next steps